Slideshow Pictures: Type 1 Diabetes -- Symptoms, Causes and Treatment

 Diabetes Treatment: Insulin Shots

-Everyone with type 1 diabetes must take insulin to help the body process blood sugar.
-Most patients take insulin as an injection and need multiple shots per day.
-Your healthcare provider will explain how to adjust your insulin shots based on the results of your blood sugar testing.
-The goal is to keep glucose levels in the normal range as often as possible.
+Every person with type I diabetes needs to take insulin to help their body process sugar in the blood.
+Most people with type 1 diabetes take insulin in the injectable form and require several shots per day.
+You and your doctor can adjust your insulin shots based on results of blood sugar testing.
+As stated previously, the goal is to keep glucose levels in the blood within normal range as often as possible.

 Insulin Reaction Warning Signs